OpenZeppelin/defender-client/packages/admin/README.md

 Defender Admin acts as an interface to manage your smart contract project through one or more secure multi-signature contracts.
 Defender Admin holds no control at all over your system, which is fully controlled by the keys of the signers.

 To interact with your contracts, you create _proposals_ that need to be reviewed and approved by the other members of the multi-signature wallets.
 These proposals can be created directly in the Defender web application, or using this library.
+You can also rely on this library to add your contracts to the Defender Admin dashboard.

 ## Install